 The Authority receives a 2 mill tax on motor vehicles as well as on real property.
 During 2012, the State of Georgia created a 'Title Ad Valorem Tax' (TAVT) to take the place of motor vehicle tax on all vehicles purchased after March 1, 2013.
-The Henry County Tax Commissioner allocated a portion of the TAVT to the Authority each month through March, 2015.
-Since that date, the Tax Commissioner has not distributed any TAVT to the Authority.
-Prior to March, 2015 the Authority had been averaging more than \$80,000 per month from this distribution.
-After March, 2015 the monthly distribution is less than \$40,000.
-The Authority has requested the Tax Commissioner make the full distribution to the Authority and has asked the State Attorney General to render an opinion.
+Motor Vehicle Ad Valorem tax continued to be collected on vehicles purchased prior to March 1, 2013, and the Authority continued to receive 2 mills of that tax.
+The Henry County Tax Commissioner also allocated a portion of the TAVT to the Authority each month until March 30, 2015, when he determined that the Authority was not eligible to participate in the TAVT.
+From that date through June 30, 2016, the Tax Commissioner did not distribute any TAVT to the Authority.
+Prior to March, 2015 the Authority had been averaging more than \$80,000 per month from the distribution of motor vehicle tax and TAVT.
+After March, 2015 the monthly distribution dropped to less than \$40,000.